5 Tips to Drafting With Fantasy Cheat Sheets

 You need to have a plan and accurate cheat sheets to dominate your fantasy football drafts.
-Luckily, our Fantasy Football Draft Kit will help equip you with both.
+Luckily, our Fantasy Football Draft Kit tools will help equip you with both.

 1. Use Overall Rankings for the First 40-50 Picks, but Be Flexible